Appfoster/upsnap/README.md

 ### Manual Installation

-1. Download the plugin files from the [GitHub repository](https://github.com/Appfoster/site-monitor)
+1. Download the plugin files from the [GitHub repository](https://github.com/Appfoster/upsnap)
-2. Extract the archive and place the `site-monitor` folder in your `craft/plugins/` directory
+2. Extract the archive and place the `upsnap` folder in your `craft/plugins/` directory
 3. In the Craft Control Panel, go to **Settings → Plugins**
 4. Find **Site Monitor** in the plugin list and click **Install**